MCKoleman/OpenModeler/README.md

-# OpenGL Warmup Project
+# OpenGL Modeler Project
-This project is a simple OpenGL 3D model renderer.
-It allows .obj and .mtl files to be opened and viewed.
+This project is a simple OpenGL 3D modeling engine.
+It allows .obj and .mtl files to be opened, viewed, modified, and written back into files.
 The core libraries used are GLEW, GLFW, and GLM.

 ## Compilation
 The project uses CMake to build.
-Running the CMake GUI application and selecting the project's root directory, ie. `<location>/OpenGLWarmup/` as the source code location, and `<location>/OpenGLWarmup/build` as the build location, and then running `configure` and `generate` allows the user to create visual studio project files for the project.
-After these files are generated, the program can be opened in visual studio by opening the `OpenGLWarmup.sln` project file.
-To build the program in visual studio, right click the 'OpenGLWarmup' project inside the solution hierarchy in visual studio and select `Set as startup project`.
-Finally, right click the 'OpenGLWarmup' project, select properties, and in the 'Configuration Properties >> Linker >> Input' section, add `glew32s.lib` to the 'Additional Dependencies' field.
+Running the CMake GUI application and selecting the project's root directory, ie. `<location>/OpenModeler/` as the source code location, and `<location>/OpenModeler/build` as the build location, and then running `configure` and `generate` allows the user to create visual studio project files for the project.
+After these files are generated, the program can be opened in visual studio by opening the `OpenModeler.sln` project file.
+To build the program in visual studio, right click the 'OpenModeler' project inside the solution hierarchy in Visual Studio and select `Set as startup project`.
+Finally, right click the 'OpenModeler' project, select properties, and in the 'Configuration Properties >> Linker >> Input' section, add `glew32s.lib` to the 'Additional Dependencies' field.
 Now the project can be recompiled by pressing F7 or selecting 'Build >> Build Solution' in Visual Studio.

 ## Running
-The program can be launched on Windows by opening the OpenGLWarmup.exe file in the `/bin/` folder.
-If the program was recompiled in visual studio, make sure that the executable file is in the `<location>/OpenGLWarmup/bin/` folder.
+The program can be launched on Windows by opening the OpenModeler.exe file in the `/bin/` folder.
+If the program was recompiled in visual studio, make sure that the executable file is in the `<location>/OpenModeler/bin/` folder.
 If this folder does not exist, create the folder and move the executable to that folder.
-The project structure requires that `config.txt` is in the root folder `/`, `OpenGLWarmup.exe` is in the `/bin/` folder, 3D models to be loaded are in the `/models/` folder, and vertex and fragment shader source codes are in the `/src/` folder.
+The project structure requires that `config.txt` is in the root folder `/`, `OpenModeler.exe` is in the `/bin/` folder, 3D models to be loaded are in the `/models/` folder, and vertex and fragment shader source codes are in the `/shaders/` folder.
 If the program does not run, ensure that the program files follow this exact structure.
 The program can also be run by opening the visual studio project and launching the application in either Debug or Release mode.

 ## Operation
 In `/config.txt`, choose which model to load and options on how to load it.
 The project comes with several 3D models, but new ones can be placed in the `/models/` folder and selected in `/config.txt` to be loaded.

 ### Options usage:
 Which object should be loaded by the program.
 Should be a '.obj' file